 This is good news if the stock market rises because you’ll benefit from a higher income than if you’d stuck with a traditional life annuity.

-However, if the stock market falls your income may also fall.
-(This said, all investment-linked annuities offer a minimum income guarantee.)
+However, if the stock market falls your income will also likely fall.
+(This said, most investment-linked annuities offer a minimum income guarantee.)

 There are two types of investment-linked annuities: with-profits annuities, where your income is linked to the annuity company’s with-profits fund, and unit-linked annuities, where you get to choose your investments.